Osawatomie High School

 Osawatomie High School (OHS) is a public high school in Osawatomie, Kansas, United States.
 It is operated by Osawatomie USD 367 school district.
 Its mascot is Trojans, and the school colors are red and white.
-The principal is Jeff White, and the assistant principal/athletic director is Wade Welch.
 Located at 1200 Trojan Drive, the current enrollment in grades 9-12 is 310 students.

-Administration

-Osawatomie High School is currently under the leadership of Principal Jeff White.

 Extracurricular activities

 The Trojans compete in the Pioneer League and are classified as a 4A school, the third-largest classification in Kansas, according to the Kansas State High School Activities Association.
 Many graduates have gone on to participate in Division I, Division II, and Division III athletics.